Course Syllabus for Philosophy 150931102 - Aesthetics WI

 Do criticism and theory make any contribution to art?
 Why not just experience the art and forget about the theory and the criticism?

-The word 'art' originally meant 'skill', and sometimes it still does (the art of cooking, of massage, etc.) But now it has another meaning (roughly, painting, sculpture, music, dance, film, poetry, fiction, installations, performance art, etc.).
-Does art of this kind have to show skill?
+The word 'art' originally meant 'skill', and sometimes it still does (the art of cooking, of massage, etc.) But now it has another meaning (roughly, painting, sculpture, music, dance, theater, photography and film, poetry, fiction, performance art, etc.).
+Does art of this kind always have to show skill?

 Is it possible to define art, or to say what makes art different from non-art?